-Staff numbers, which are presented exclusive of consumption rax.
 Staff numbers, which are presented as the lower numbers in the "Employees" line, include those of unconsolidated subsidiaries accounted for by the equity method as reference data.

 "Partial Amendments to Accounting Standard for Tax Effect Accounting, etc." (Accounting Standards Board of Japan (ASBJ) Statement No. 28, February 16, 2018) and other standards have been applied from the beginning of the fiscal year ended March 31, 2019.
 Key financial data, etc., concerning the previous fiscal year is presented as figures after the retrospective adoption of these accounting standards, etc.